6 Easy Steps to Cook Frozen Pizza

 • Oven-Cooked Pizza

-Pre-heat the oven: Read the instructions on the package to find out what temperature is specified for your pizza.
-Most frozen pizzas require temperatures of between 375 and 425 °F to cook properly.
+Preheat the oven: Read the instructions on the package to know what temperature suits your pizza.
+Most frozen pizzas require a temperature between 375 and 425 °F to cook thoroughly.

 While your oven heats up, you can finish preparing your pizza.

-Put the pizza on a baking sheet: Grab a non-stick baking sheet and place your pizza on it, making sure it is positioned perfectly at the center.
+Put the pizza on a baking sheet: Grab a non-stick baking sheet and place the pizza while ensuring it is positioned perfectly at the center.

 If you still got time, try reorganizing any clustered or loose toppings.
-This will ensure the toppings are evenly distributed and cover more parts of the pizza.
+It will guarantee the toppings are evenly distributed and cover more parts of the pizza.

-Set the pizza in the oven: Slip your pizza into the oven, making sure it sits in the middle of the rack.
-Situating it this way ensures that the heat is evenly distributed since the pizza is not too close to the oven’s heating element below or above it.
+Set the pizza in the oven: Slip your pizza into the oven, and secure it in the middle of the rack.
+Situating it this way ensures that the heat evenly spreads since the pizza is not too close to the oven’s heating element below or above it.

 While at it, check to see if you have positioned the baking sheet lengthwise to make it easier to remove when the pizza is ready.
-As soon as you have set the pizza inside, close the door of the oven to keep the heat locked inside.
+As soon as you have set the pizza inside, close the oven door to keep the heat locked inside.

 Set your timer so you can know when your pizza is ready.
-Plus it will help you not forget you have something in the oven.
-You will know the pizza is cooked when the cheese starts to brown and bubble steadily.
+Plus, it will help you not forget you have something in the oven.
+You will know that the pizza is ready when the cheese starts to brown and bubble steadily.

-Take the pizza out of the oven: Once the pizza is ready, open the door of the oven and carefully reach for the pizza.
-Using an oven mitt, hold the baking sheet from the edge and slide it out of the oven.
-Now place it on a level heat-safe surface.
+Take the pizza out of the oven: Once the pizza is ready, open the oven door and carefully reach for the pizza.
+Then, using an oven mitt, hold the baking sheet from the edge and slide it out of the oven.
+Now place it on a level with a heat-safe surface.

 • Microwave-Cooked Pizza

-Lay your pizza on the microwave plate: If your microwave plate is too small to hold the pizza, make sure to get a bigger one, and also be certain it is microwave-safe.
+Lay your pizza on the microwave plate: If the microwave plate is too small to hold the pizza, replace it with a bigger one.
+And also ensure that it is microwave-safe.

-Position the pizza on the platter, ensuring it is laying perfectly in the center.
+Position the pizza on the platter and lay it perfectly in the center.
 Then open the door of the microwave and set the plate inside.

 Cook for the recommended time: Most frozen pizzas will cook for about 3 or 4 minutes in a microwave set at high heat.
 Thicker or larger varieties, however, will take a little more time, say between 5 and 6 minutes.

-Read the package instructions to know for sure how long you should have your pizza in the microwave.
+Read the package instructions to know how long you should have your pizza in the microwave.
 You will also want to watch the pizza keenly as it cooks to avoid overcooking.

 Give Your Pizza Time to Cool

 Whether you have cooked your pizza in an oven or microwave, allow it some time to rest before slicing it.
-3 to 5 minutes will be ideal for most pizzas to cool.
+Three to five minutes will be ideal for most pizzas to cool.

 Step 6: Slice Up Your Pizza